Public image of Taylor Swift

-Mainstream views
+Characterization

 Swift at the 2011 Teen Choice Awards; she was considered a teen idol in her early career.

 The life and career of American singer-songwriter Taylor Swift are recurrent topics in global media and celebrity culture.
 A dominant cultural figure, Swift has a ubiquitous presence in popular culture, and is often referred to as a pop icon; i-D notes her immense popularity and longevity as the kind of fame unwitnessed since the 20th century.
 The Economist opined that Swift "has a strong claim to being the most popular entertainer of the 21st century—and perhaps of all time".
 Critical commentary often refers to Swift as an uncommon, monocultural entity, or more often "the most famous person on the planet".

 Taylor Swift is the Titan submersible implosion of music journalism—or a series of them, or one endless sustained ultrabuzz spectacle—driving a rapturous surge of media coverage by churning out so much material.
 It's an increasingly rare kind of cultural domination—even at the height of the Beatles or Michael Jackson, there was always a pantheon of other deities.
 Swift has a monopoly on monoculture, she's the Elon Musk super-entrepreneur of music.